 The options granted generally vest over 48 months.
 Under the 2017 Plan, options vest in installments of 25% at the one-year anniversary and thereafter in 36 equal monthly installments beginning on the 1st of the month after the one-year anniversary date, subject to the employee's continuous service with the Company.
 In May 2019, the Company issued a special retention grant of options to purchase an aggregate of 2,419,050 shares of common stock which vest in installments of 50% at June 30, 2020 and 50% at June 30, 2021, subject to the employee's continuous service with the Company.
 The options generally expire ten years after the date of grant.
 The fair value of the options at the date of grant is recognized as an expense over the requisite service period.
-During the three months ended June 30, 2020 and 2019, option awards to purchase an aggregate of 260,720 and 2,801,600 shares of common stock were granted, respectively, and option awards to purchase an aggregate of 962,720 and 4,622,428 shares of common stock were granted in the six months ended June 30, 2020 and 2019, respectively.
+No option awards to purchase common stock were granted during the three months ended September 30, 2020 and 2019.
+Option awards to purchase an aggregate of 962,720 and 4,622,428 shares of common stock were granted in the nine months ended September 30, 2020 and 2019, respectively.

-As of June 30, 2020 and December 31, 2019, 3,570,705 and 1,983,093 shares were reserved for issuance under the 2017 Plan, respectively.
+As of September 30, 2020 and December 31, 2019, 3,570,705 and 1,983,093 shares were reserved for issuance under the 2017 Plan, respectively.

-The following table summarizes the stock option activity during the six months ended June 30, 2020:
+The following table summarizes the stock option activity during the nine months ended September 30, 2020: